-Adding color and tonal adjustment instructions to an image allows the “photo finishing” to be attached to the image itself, and for it to be readjusted non-destructively.
-It also allows for multiple interpretations of the same image to be “part” of a single original image.
+Adding color and tonal adjustment instructions to an image allows the “photo finishing” to be attached to the image itself and for it to be readjusted non-destructively.
+It also allows multiple interpretations of the same image to be “part” of a single original image.

 Masks and alpha channels

 Digital images can contain other images – often a monochromatic image that can be used to mask parts of the primary image.
 This can be used to create a transparency of the image, or selectively apply adjustment instructions to regions of an image, or blend multiple images together.

 Digital images may also be created as inherently non-flat photos that use curved or spherical geometry.
 Spherical images can be viewed in a VR environment or on a flat display that is designed to compensate for the curvature of the image.

 Adding multiple sequential images to an image can create a moving image.
 Hybrid image files have been around for decades.
 Likewise, it’s been possible to attach an audio file to an image for a long time.

 Digital cameras created a new type of digital image – one that preserved camera-native information for flexible reprocessing at any point in the future.

 At this point, the nature of digital images changed radically.
 Entirely new image editing methods were needed, as were ways to store this unprocessed data properly.